MatZar01/DeepHierarchy/README.md

 Also be sure to watch the terminal output, as it also gives out results in a straightforward way.

+If you just want to check the most and least similar images between classes with any model, use (it's really straightforward) `show_sim_ims.py`: you'll get `sample_output.png` with images and similarities in `./Models_CSM/sample` directory.

 More trained models that are compatible with our implementation can be found here:

 https://zenodo.org/records/14764887